mkstvll/BookTrack/README.md

 I want to thank my groupmates for their hard work, creativity, and collaboration throughout this project.
 Without all your support and dedication, it wouldn't have been possible to overcome challenges and complete the project successfully.
 I appreciate all the effort you've worked and all the ideas that you all contributed.
 I also want to thank our professor for giving us the opportunity to do this project, which allowed us to apply what we learned and expand our knowledge further.

 ## Patrick Gabriel C. Boongaling
-* Handles book inventory, borrowing rules, and reservation system
+* Develops main program, user interface, and exception handling.
 * BS Information Technology
 * patrickgabrielboongaling@gmail.com